vminvsky/FDH_project/README.md

 why is partialOwnerText empty sometimes? do we know who is renting the land? sometimes names are not capitalized - ex.
 Violin Paolo e Antonio fratelli indivisi

+Explore why type of property changed when ownership stayed the same...
+Did the owner convert it from housing to shop for a reason? which properties were nationalized 11872 where were owners changed (need to look at the